Popular now on KPCC

 Mary Plummer is a Senior Politics Reporter for KPCC.
 Prior to that, she was a reporter on KPCC's education team, and an associate producer for the radio station.

-Plummer began her career in broadcast at ABC News in London, where she worked on TV stories for the network’s news lineup and regularly covered Europe for ABCNews.com.
+Mary began her career in broadcast at ABC News in London, where she worked on TV stories for the network’s news lineup and regularly covered Europe for ABCNews.com.

-Plummer has a master's degree from Columbia University’s Graduate School of Journalism, where she won the Richard T. Baker Award for multimedia reporting.
-She earned her bachelor’s degree from Chapman University and was the editor in chief of her campus newspaper.
-Her work has been published by the Washington Post, The New York Times, PBS/THIRTEEN and the Yomiuri Shimbun.
-Plummer grew up in Anchorage, Alaska.
+Mary holds a master's degree with honors from Columbia University’s Graduate School of Journalism in New York City, where she won the Richard T. Baker Award for multimedia reporting.
+She earned her bachelor’s degree from Chapman University in Orange County, California.
+In 2017, she was a winner of the Associated Press Television and Radio Association’s top award for Best Investigative Reporting.
+Her work has been published by the Washington Post, the New York Times, NPR, PBS/THIRTEEN and the Yomiuri Shimbun.

 Stories by Mary Plummer

 What to look out for in your giant voter guide, voters' views on the US Senate race, and a look ahead to the first presidential debate.

 In an unusual move, Herb Wesson announced Thursday that he would oversee the newly vacant council seat for the San Fernando Valley until an election can be held.

 Democratic candidate Darrell Park had tried to insert a statement in voters' election pamphlet that implied his opponent, Republican Kathryn Barger, supported the GOP presidential nominee's "extreme agenda."

 A new poll finds 25 percent of voters are still unsure who they'll choose in California's U.S. Senate race.
 Some say they don't know much about it.

 Election officials have recruited some workers for the general election, but many more are needed for what's expected to be a busy day.